 - If you were underweight (BMI below 18.5), you should gain between 28 and 40 pounds during your pregnancy.

-- If your BMI was normal (18.5–24.9), you should gain between 25 and 35 pounds (and 37 to 54 pounds is you're carrying twins).
+- If your BMI was normal (18.5–24.9), you should gain between 25 and 35 pounds (and 37 to 54 pounds if you're carrying twins).

-- If you were overweight (BMI between 25 and 29.9), you should gain between 15 and 25 pounds (and 31 to 50 pounds for twin pregnancy).
+- If you were overweight (BMI between 25 and 29.9), you should gain between 15 and 25 pounds (and 31 to 50 pounds for a twin pregnancy).

 - Finally, if you were obese before the pregnancy (BMI over 30), you should gain between 11 and 20 pounds (25 to 42 pounds during a twin pregnancy).

 This weight gain is your target for the 40th week.
-During your pregnancy, however, you can monitor the changes in your weight as well.
+During your pregnancy, however, you can and even should monitor the changes in your weight as well.
 The Institute of Medicine of the National Academies suggests a distribution of pregnancy weight gain by week; we built this calculator according to their guidelines so you can check whether your weight is in the recommended range.

 During the first trimester, you will probably gain 3-4 pounds in total only - your baby is still tiny, and morning sickness may prevent you from gaining any weight at all.
 Most of your weight gain will occur during the second trimester.
-In the third, even though you will still keep gaining weight, the gain will slow down, especially during the ninth month.
+In the third, even though you will still keep gaining weight, the increase will slow down, especially during the ninth month.

-How to use the pregnancy weight calculator
+How to use the pregnancy weight calculator?

-- Enter your height and prepregnancy weight into proper boxes.
+- Enter your height and pre-pregnancy weight into proper boxes.

-- The pregnancy weight gain calculator will automatically determine your prepregnancy BMI.
+- The pregnancy weight gain calculator will automatically determine your pre-pregnancy BMI.

 - Mark whether you are expecting twins or not - this will heavily influence your weight gain.